Beskid Andrychów

-AKS Beskid Andrychów is a Polish football club from, Andrychów, Lesser Poland.
+KS Beskid Andrychów is a Polish football club from, Andrychów, Lesser Poland.
 The club name is derived from the Beskid Mountains.
+They currently play in the IV liga Lesser Poland, the fifth tier of Polish league competition.

 History

 The club was founded in 1919 under the name "KS Beskid Andrychów", as a multi-sports club.
 The club quickly changed its name to "KS Włókniarz Andrychów" whilst playing in the Kraków district league between 1951 and 1962.
-The following five seasons they played in the Third Division.
-In the 1953/54 season they reached the second round of the Polish Cup, beating Stilon Gorzów Wielkopolski 4–1 in the first before being narrowly edged out 4–1 in a penalty shoot-out after a 3–3 draw against Zagłębie Sosnowiec.
+The following five seasons they played in the third tier.
+In the 1953–54 season, they reached the second round of the Polish Cup, beating Stilon Gorzów Wielkopolski 4–1 in the first before being narrowly edged out 4–1 in a penalty shoot-out after a 3–3 draw against Zagłębie Sosnowiec.

 The club, which by 2001 already only had the football and volleyball sections left functioning, split and the football section changed its name to "TS Beskid Andrychów" whilst the volleyball section had been reformed as "MKS Andrychów".
 The club was in financial difficulties so on 14 December 2007, the board resigned, and it was re-founded under the name of "AKS Beskid Andrychów" under a new management, allowing the club to maintain its league position and continue the heritage of the "Beskid" name uninterrupted.
 The club spent the majority of the last two decades oscillating between the sixth, fifth and fourth tiers of Polish football.